brgillis/Magnification_Public/docs/IceBRG_main.md

 #### calculus

+This folder contains the following calculus-related headers:

+-[DE.hpp] - Differential equation solving methods
+-[differentiate.hpp] - Functions to numerically differentiate a function of one or arbitrary dimensions -[calculus.hpp] - Functions to numerically integrate a function of one or arbitrary dimensions, using various different methods

 #### functor

 The header "[functor_product.hpp]" here is useful for easily defining a functor whose result is the product of two other functions or functors applied to the input value.

+#### Fourier

+This folder contains headers to easily perform Fourier transforms with the FFTW library, handling the necessary boilerplate:

+-[radial_vector.hpp] - A class for handling transforms of spherically-symmetric functions easily.
+-[transform.hpp] - Functions which handle the necessary boilerplate for Fourier transforms

+#### interpolator

+This folder contains the header [interpolator.h] for a class which helps determine the interpolation between known points, using one of multiple interpolation methods, and the header [interpolator_derivative.h] for a class which calculates the (smoothed) derivative of an interpolator.

+#### random

+This folder contains functions related to random-number generation.

+-[distributions.hpp] - Functions to get aspects of common distributions (eg. pdf/cdf values) -[random_functions.hpp] - Functions to generate a random number with given distributions, optionally using a generator object.

+#### solvers

+Functions to solve or minimize functions, and the ability to get the errors on best-fit values.

+-[solvers.hpp] - Functions to solve or minimize -[solver_classes.hpp] - Classes which perform minimize functions and retain data needed to also get errors on solutions

+#### statistics

+This folder contains class definitions which are used with Boost::accumulators to get additional statistics from them, and other statistical operations.

+Headers for accumulators:
+-[effective_count.hpp] - Using the definition: Square of sum of weights / sum of squares of weights -[error_of_weighted_mean.hpp] - Using an old definition; shouldn't be used until I update to a better one -[mean_weight.hpp] - Mean of weights -[sum_of_square_weights.hpp] - Sum of squares of weights

+Other:
+-[resampling.hpp] - Functions to generate a bootstrap or jackknife resampled version of a dataset.